 Next we check if they can reproduce the centrality dependence of the ratio of the average number of charged particles $\langle N_{\rm ch} \rangle$ in $\rm Ru+Ru$ collisions to that in $\rm Zr+Zr$ collisions.
-Same as the STAR, we use the multiplicity distribution of all charged particles within the pseudorapidity window of $|\eta|<0.5$ to define centrality bins.
-In Fig.~\ref{fig:ratio2}(a)-(c), we can see that the ratios in Case 3, Case 4, Case 5, Case 7, Case 9, Case 10, and halo-type case increases from central to peripheral centrality bin, which are consistent with the STAR measurement.
-If considering the additional effect of octupole deformation into the Cases 1-3, Fig.~\ref{fig:ratio2}(d) shows that the ratio will change slightly for central collisions but remain unchanged for peripheral collisions.
-Overall, the Case 3 without and with $\beta_{3}$, Cases 4-5, Case 7, Cases 9-10, halo-type case can reproduce the centrality dependence of the ratio of average number of charged particles between the two isobar collisions measured by STAR.
+As done by STAR, we use the multiplicity distribution of all charged particles within the pseudorapidity window of $|\eta|<0.5$ to define centrality bins.
+In Fig.~\ref{fig:ratio2}(a)-(c), we can see that the ratios in Case 3, Case 4, Case 5, Case 7, Case 9, Case 10, and the halo-type case increase from central to peripheral centrality bins, consistent with the STAR measurement.
+Considering the additional effect of octupole deformation in Cases 1-3, Fig.~\ref{fig:ratio2}(d) shows that the ratio will change slightly for central collisions but remain unchanged for peripheral collisions.
+Overall, Case 3 without and with $\beta_{3}$, Cases 4-5, Case 7, Cases 9-10, halo-type case can reproduce the centrality dependence of the ratio of average number of charged particles between the two isobar collisions measured by STAR.

-At last, we check if these cases can reproduce the centrality dependence of the ratio of elliptic flow in $\rm Ru+Ru$ collisions to that in $\rm Zr+Zr$ collisions.
-Same as the STAR, we use two-particle correlation method to calculate the elliptic flow $v_{2}\{2\}$ and the charged particles under kinetic cuts of $|\eta|<1$ and $0.2<p_{T}<2~\textrm{GeV}/c$.
-From Figs.~\ref{fig:ratio3}(a)-(c), we find that the ratios of $v_{2}\{2,|\Delta\eta|>1\}$ from the Cases 3-5, Case 7, Cases 9-10, skin-type and halo-type cases can describe the experimental data.
+Last, we check if these cases can reproduce the centrality dependence of the ratio of elliptic flow in $\rm Ru+Ru$ collisions to that in $\rm Zr+Zr$ collisions.
+As done by STAR, we use the two-particle correlation method to calculate the elliptic flow $v_{2}\{2\}$ and the charged particles under kinetic cuts of $|\eta|<1$ and $0.2<p_{\rm T}<2~\textrm{GeV}/c$.
+From Figs.~\ref{fig:ratio3}(a)-(c), we find that the ratios of $v_{2}\{2,|\Delta\eta|>1\}$ from the Cases 3-5, Case 7, Cases 9-10, and the skin-type and halo-type cases can describe the experimental data.
 In terms of the effect of octupole deformation, Fig.~\ref{fig:ratio3}(d) shows that the finite $\beta_{3}$ decreases the ratio of $v_{2}\{2,|\Delta\eta|>1\}$ especially for central collisions.